rogeriobispo/users_api/README.md

  ]
 }
 ```
-- [ ] Errors should be returned as:
+- [ X ] Errors should be returned as:
 ```
 {
  errors: [